 After crossing the densest part, we did stop at a bridge under which a small stream was flowing.
 As soon as we kept our feet on the road, we felt as if we are a part of the forest.
 We can walk in and live on the branch of a tree.
 Maybe the elephants will fetch us bananas and deer would jump around and entertain us.
 Surprisingly, there was no fear.

-As it got dark, we whispered a goodbye to Chilapata forest with a hope to meet it again sometime.
+As it got dark, we whispered goodbye to Chilapata forest with the hope to meet it again sometime.

 Hollong Forest Lodge – Must visit places for wildlife enthusiasts

-The third day we moved to the Hollong forest Lodge.
+On the third day, we moved to the Hollong Forest Lodge.
 Reaching there was a challenge.
 You need to hire a car to reach the gate of the forest where all your documents would be verified.
 You and your identity proof would be photographed together and then you need to hire a forest department vehicle to go to the lodge.

-Hollong lodge is unique in the sense, you are under house arrest after it is dark.
-Animals – specially bisons and rhinos can come in the premises, so you are strictly instructed to stay within the walls of the lodge.
+Hollong lodge is unique in the sense, that you are under house arrest after it is dark.
+Animals – specially Bisons and Rhinos can come on the premises, so you are strictly instructed to stay within the walls of the lodge.
 You can imagine yourself in a large cage in a jungle filled with animals.
-The food provided in basic and served at prescribed times.
+The food provided is basic and served at prescribed times.

 Wildlife at Hollong, Jaldapara National Park

-However, the staff would make sure that you do not miss any animal even at night.
-As we were having our dinner, we were told that bisons are in front lawns, and we all left our dinner and ran to see the animals.
+However, the staff would make sure that you do not miss any animals even at night.
+As we were having our dinner, we were told that Bisons are on front lawns, and we all left our dinner and ran to see the animals.
 They have a great mechanism to show you the animals with minimal light.
-Similarly, after we had gone to bed, which is the only thing you can do post dinner, there was a knock on the door.
+Similarly, after we had gone to bed, which is the only thing you can do post-dinner, there was a knock on the door.
 Rhinos were on the back lawn – strolling next to the dining area.
-We all stood as close as 10-20 feet of the rhino without really being threatened by it.
-In my mind, I assumed that Rhinos are used to having people looking at them, Afterall, this lodge is always full of people.
+We all stood as close as 10-20 feet to the rhino without really being threatened by it.
+In my mind, I assumed that Rhinos are used to having people looking at them, After all, this lodge is always full of people.

-We managed to capture short clips of Single-horned Rhinoceros & Bison at the Hollong Forest lodge.
-Recommend you have a look at them in HD mode for best effect.
-You may also watch our travel videos on YouTube channel IndiTales.
+We managed to capture short clips of Single-horned Rhinoceros & Bison and a variety of birds at the Hollong Forest lodge.
+Recommend you have a look at them in HD mode for the best effect.
+You may also watch our travel videos on the YouTube channel IndiTales.

 Video of Single-horned Rhinoceros

-Single-horned Rhinoceros roaming around grazing at Hollong, note its ear movement for the alertness of the wild animal.
+Single-horned Rhinoceros roaming around and grazing at the national park, note its ear movement for the alertness of the wild animal.

 We expected to see some birds but nothing in the world could have prepared us for what we saw.
 We saw thousands of yellow-footed green pigeons performing before us.
 They would sit on the salt piles and then take a flight together like doing a sortie and then again rest for a while on the salt piles.
-One can find a variety of wild Pigeons like Thick-billed Green Pigeon, Yellow-footed Green Pigeon, Imperial Green Pigeon, Orange-breasted Green Pigeon, Pompadour Green Pigeon etc among the huge flocks.
+One can find a variety of wild Pigeons like Thick-billed Green pigeons, Yellow-footed Green pigeons, Imperial Green pigeons, Orange-breasted Green pigeons, Pompadour Green pigeons, etc in the huge flocks.

 Parakeets did the same.
-Similarly one can find a variety of Parakeets like the Red-breasted Parakeets, Alexandrian Parakeets, Plum-headed Parakeets, Rose-ringed Parakeet, Slaty-headed Parakeets etc at Hollong.
+Similarly one can find a variety of Parakeets like the Red-breasted Parakeets, Alexandrian Parakeets, Plum-headed Parakeets, Rose-ringed parakeets, Slaty-headed Parakeets, etc at Hollong.

 Video of Birds at Hollong

-Watch the video of exotic wild birds in flock hundreds savoring the minerals, flying off at the slightest alert and returning back soon after reassured all is well.
-Recommend you watch the video in HD mode for best view.
+Watch the video of exotic wild birds in flocks hundreds savoring the minerals, flying off at the slightest alert, and returning back soon after reassured all is well.
+Recommend you watch the video in HD mode for the best view.

-Kingfisher sat elegantly on the branch – in no hurry, unlike the ones we meet in urban areas.
-Bare trees branches were full of colorful animals & you have no idea how our cameras loved it even if the distance was between them and us, was a barrier.
-A lot of what we had read about the jungle or seen on Tv came alive for us.
+The Kingfisher bird sat elegantly on the branch – in no hurry, unlike the ones we meet in urban areas.
+Bare tree branches were full of colorful animals & you have no idea how our cameras loved it even if the distance between them and us, was a barrier.
+A lot of what we had read about the jungle or seen on TV came alive for us.

 Since the animals and the birds just stayed there, we could easily film them.

 I took an early morning elephant Safari.
-The one hour that I saw the jungle from the elephant top gave a completely different perspective of the forest.
+The one hour that I saw the jungle from the elephant top gave me a completely different perspective of the forest.
 The elephant made its way through water and through tall grass.
-I could see the tree tops that we had to hold sometimes to not get hurt by them.
+I could see the treetops that we had to hold sometimes to not get hurt by them.
 When the elephant walked into the water, my heart went up and down with his steps.
-When it walked through the uneven surface, I was scared – could I topple.
+When it walked through the uneven surface, I was scared – could I topple?
 The mahout said that it rarely happens.